manifold-systems/manifold/manifold-deps-parent/manifold-xml/README.md

 # Using XML with JSON Schema

-You can use XML, JSON, and YAML interchangeably, via the universal JSON API.
+You can use XML, JSON, CSV, and YAML interchangeably, via the universal JSON API.
 This means you can also use XML with any JSON Schema API.
 You can also define a JSON Schema API using XML.
 As such please refer to the [**JSON and JSON Schema**](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-json) project reference regarding API usage specific to JSON Schema. _All_ that applies to JSON Schema applies to XML.